slyrus/slyrus.github.com/_posts/2010-09-17-parsing-smiles-with-fnparse.md

-Again, this isn't yet all that interesting, but as we add more rules, and add other more powerful rules besides just those to match literals, things get interesting indeed.
+Again, this isn't yet all that interesting, but as we add more rules, and add other more powerful rules besides just those to match literals, things get interesting indeed -- at least as far as SMILES strings can be considered interesting, in this case.
 The h/+ rule can be used to match any one of a list of items, the h/cat rule can be used to match a sequence of multiple items, etc...
 Let's take a look at a more complex example from the SMILES parser.
 The following code snippet is for parsing bracket expressions in SMILES.
-I'll spare you the details of what exactly these are, other than to say that they are for representing more complex atoms than the simple organic atoms, carbon, nitrogen, oxygen, phosporus and sulfur, with the usual valences.
+I'll spare you the details of what exactly these are, other than to say that they are for representing more complex atoms than the simple organic atoms, carbon, nitrogen, oxygen, phosporus and sulfur, with the usual charges.
 If one wants to represent a Silicon atom, one needs to use [Si], or a charged atom like a sodium ion can be represented by [Na+].
-Part of the code for parsing these bracket symbols is shown below:
+Part of the code for parsing these bracket symbols is shown
+below:

     (defn str* [objects]
       (apply str objects))